qualityshepherd/brine/assets/posts/southern_coast.md

 At the cairn's base, the sand is always cool to touch despite the desert heat.
 The bones themselves are sun-bleached but unmarked by weather or age—no one has identified what manner of creatures they came from.

 **0401 Impassable Peaks** Mountain fangs rip the sky.
-No path exists.
-Only stone and impossible angles.
+No path exists; only shear stone.

-**0402 Druid's Threshold** Tall grass ripples in patterns no wind could shape.
+**0402 Lost Druid's Threshold** Tall grass ripples in patterns no wind could shape.
 Standing stones peek through the green, their edges worn smooth.
 Something watches from beyond sight.

-**0403 Mountain's Spine** Sheer rock walls split by a single path—no wider than a goat track.
+**0403 Mountain's Spine** Sheer rock walls split by a single path—no wider than a goat in many places.
 Stones feel warm to the touch, despite the altitude.

 **0404 Stone Spine** Razor-backed ridges thrust toward the sky.
-Wind screams through granite teeth.
-A single eagle circles, casting no shadow.
+Wind screams through its granite teeth.
+A single vulture circles but there is little to die in a place where nothing can live.

 **0405 Freemoon Glade** Silver-leafed trees lean in tight circles.
 Pale flowers pulse with inner light.
 Shadows move when nothing casts them.